cedadev/flight-pipeline/README.md

 ### 3. Push New Flights
 Run with command `flight-pipeline flight-update` with a filled in dirconfig file to push new records to the index.

-Or run with command `flight-pipeline flight-update --archive_path ../../ --flights_dir ../../ --add_mode true --update_mode false --update_id false`
+Or run with command `flight-pipeline flight-update --archive_path ../../ --flights_dir ../../ --add_mode y --update_mode n --update_id n`

 ## Update Existing Flights
 Note: In case of repair or adjustment to existing records, the individual records can be updated in place.